 The documentation identifying the compliance to ECSS requirements applicable to the project (e.g. the ECM) shall include following data:

 The complete list of ECSS requirements applicable to the project (e.g. in the EARM).

 For each requirement, the actual indication of compliance.
 When deviation is identified the justification is provided.

-(informative) Example of template for an EARM for the requirements of ECSS-S-ST-00C